 Cloud Files & Data Storage

 Cloud storage and file-sharing services come in the form of SaaS and PaaS products.
-They’ve properly addressed a growing needs that come with distributed workforces and the budding remote work culture since, if critical files can’t be accessed by employees, they can’t do their work.
+They’ve properly addressed a growing need that comes with distributed workforces and the budding remote work culture since, if critical files can’t be accessed by employees, they can’t do their work.

 - OneDrive for Business — In the same way that Google Drive is included with G-Suite, Onedrive comes with Microsoft 365, Office 365, and also Sharepoint Online plans.
 Its default storage capacity is 1TB per user If your business has an Office 365 subscription with 5 or more users, your OneDrive for Business storage becomes unlimited.